grrrwaaa/courses/visa5600/index.md

 **Week 5 (Oct 16):**

-Readings: Artists' visions of cyberspace in the first wave of VR.
+Readings: Are we there yet?
+Cybervisions from artists in the first wave of VR.

 - Marcos Novak.
 Liquid Architectures in Cyberspace.
 In Cyberspace: First Steps, ed.
 M Benedikt.
 1991.
 	- And: [Transmitting architecture: the transphysical city](http://www.ctheory.net/articles.aspx?id=76).
 CTheory.net.
 1996.

-- Simon Penny.
-"Virtual Reality as the End of the Enlightenment Project" In Culture on the Brink: the Ideologies of Technology.
-Virtual Reality Casebook, Eds Anderson and Loeffler, Van Nostrand, 1994
+- Simon Penny. ["Virtual Reality as the End of the Enlightenment Project"](http://simonpenny.net/texts/enlightenment.html) In Culture on the Brink: the Ideologies of Technology.
+Virtual Reality Casebook, Eds Anderson and Loeffler, Van Nostrand, 1994.

 - Char Davies.
 [Virtual Space.](http://www.immersence.com/publications/char/2004-CD-Space.html) In “Space: In Science, Art and Society”, François Penz, Gregory Radick and Robert Howell, eds.
 Cambridge University Press.
 2004.
 	- And: [Rethinking VR: Key Concepts and Concerns.](http://www.immersence.com/publications/char/2003-CD-VSSM.html) In Hybrid Reality: Art, Technology and the Human Factor